Dion-Curtis Henry: Crystal Palace

 Henry signed for Crystal Palace on 4 August 2017.
 He was an unused substitute for the first time against Chelsea on 14 October 2017.

 In January 2019, Henry signed for Maidstone United of the National League, on loan until the end of the 2018–19 season.

 In January 2020, Henry joined National League South club Hampton and Richmond Borough on loan until the end of the 2019–20 season.

 In June 2020, Henry was released by Crystal Palace at the end of his contract.

+Later career

 In October 2020, Henry joined National League South side Billericay Town.

 In October 2021, Henry joined Crawley Town on a one-month rolling contract.
 He joined Brightlingsea Regent in February 2023 having made one EFL Trophy appearance only for Crawley.

 In August 2023, Henry signed for Hornchurch joining from Brightlingsea Regent.

+At the start of the 24-25 season Henry played twice in the Isthmian League South Central Division for Sutton Common Rovers,before joining Sittingbourne in the Isthmian League South East Division followed by a switch to Carshalton Athletic in November.